-Bishop Andrew will retire at Easter this year and his farewell service is in Reading Minster on Wednesday 1st May.
+Bishop Andrew retired at Easter and his farewell service took place at Reading Minster on Wednesday 1 May.

 End of consultation process to appoint a new Bishop of Reading is 15 February

 A farewell service for Bishop Andrew will take place on Wednesday 1 May in Reading Minster

 Shortlisting for the See of Reading takes place on Tuesday 16 April

 Interview dates for the See of Reading: Wednesday 5 and Thursday 6 June

 The provisional date for the consecration of the new Bishop of Reading is Tuesday 19 November.